 Whether you buy low-end or high-end GPUs from MSI, the result is always the same: you will be satisfied with your purchase.
 MSI rarely releases groundbreaking ideas or amazing designs, but they stay very consistent.

 Either way, getting your hands on the right RTX 3070 AIB variant is likely to prove difficult with so many alternatives on the market.
 Of the bunch, the RTX 3070 GAMING X TRIO is a definite contender for best overall.
 This thing delivers in (almost) every aspect.

 The GAMING X TRIO continues the triple-fan standard with an all-black plastic shroud.
-There are a few silver elements added on the front, around the fans but, on the whole, its look is quite simple and straightforward.
+There are a few silver elements added on the front and around the fans, but, on the whole, its look is quite simple and straightforward.

 On the side, there is a logo with MSI text next to it, both of which have RGB lighting.
 Right next to these, there is a white GEFORCE RTX sticker, which does not light up.